The (in)transparency of meaning change and variation: A study of the indefinite cualquiera in European and Argentinian Spanish

 Olga Kellert

 Olga Kellert, Ph.D.
 (2013), Freie Universität Berlin, habil.
-(2022), is a private lecturer at the Georg-August-Universität Göttingen.
+(2022), was a private lecturer at the Georg-August-Universität Göttingen and is now Associate Professor at Arizona State University (USA).
 She has published on linguistic variation and change of Romance languages such as French, Spanish and Italian, Catalan and Sardinian.
-She is currently co-leading a project on endangered languages in Latin America and is working on Sentiment Analysis in Spanish in the ERC-funded project SALSA.
+She is currently working on NLP for endangered languages in Latin America and on Sentiment Analysis in Spanish (varieties).

 book cover